 Users should make sure to remove all additional file data from picture uploads to prevent accidental link insertion or compromising your own privacy through the accidental inclusion of GPS, Exif or other data in uploaded images.
 Use a free image editor such as Gimp to remove these, you can also screen-clip/screenshot and replicate an image to remove any phone or camera data traces prior to upload.

-Sellers (and all users) are not allowed to place URL links in hyperlinked or text form anywhere.
-Users are also not allowed to suggest users search for a non privacyInterface.com based shop, social media page, website or an item elsewhere in an item description, title or seller shop profile page.
-This will result in an account strike or instant-ban and financial detail blacklisting at the sole discretion of Privacy Interface.
-No URLs linking to any external source should ever be used in item descriptions.
+Sellers (and all users) are not permitted to place URL links in hyperlinked or text form.
+Users are also not permitted to undermine the marketplace by suggesting users search for a non privacyInterface.com based item, shop, social media page, website or an item elsewhere in an item description, title or seller shop profile page.
+Users undermining the marketplace will be subject to account strikes or instant account closure without notice at the sole discretion of Privacy Interface.
+No URLs linking to any external source should ever be used in an item description.

-Note: If an item requires bulk descriptive information, firstly you are not conveying enough information in your pictures, if absolutely necessary you should copy and re-write information about an item in your own words in the full item description and only when useful and not manipulative to prospective buyers.
+Note: If an item requires bulk descriptive information, seek to convey more information in your pictures, if absolutely necessary you should copy and re-write information about an item in your own words in the full item description and only when useful and not manipulative to prospective buyers.

-Privacy Interface does not allow unethical sellers to engage in parasitic advertising or self-referencing in any form.
+Privacy Interface does not allow unethical sellers, robots or advertisers to engage in parasitic advertising or self-referencing in any form.

 Postage Provider standards Rules & Postage Cost Regulations.